Markham Moor services

-Catering: KFC Drive Thru, Subway Amenities: Travelodge Charging Points: Shell Recharge 150kW CCS & 50kW CHAdeMO Forecourt: Shell, Little Waitrose & Partners at Shell Select, Deli by Shell, Costa Express, Free Cash Machine
+Catering: KFC Drive Thru Amenities: Travelodge Outdoor Space: Small grass area in front of hotel Charging Points: Shell Recharge 150kW CCS & 50kW CHAdeMO Forecourt: Shell, Little Waitrose & Partners at Shell Select, Deli by Shell, Costa Express, Free Cash Machine

 Additionally, a Starbucks Drive Thru is available close to the southbound carriageway, but not part of the service area.
 HGVs can access the forecourt, but no parking spaces are provided.

 Short stay customer parking is available at all facilities for cars only.

 No official parking spaces are provided for HGVs or other long vehicles at either service area, but the Markham Moor truckstop (which is not documented here) does provide parking for HGVs (and coaches by appointment).

 Parking and use of the northbound forecourt is limited to 2 hours maximum stay and is strictly enforced by Euro Car Parks whilst parking within the southbound McDonald's car park is limited to 90 minutes maximum stay and is strictly enforced by UK Parking Control Ltd.